Santiago220991/Music-Band-Web-Page/README.md

 ### Setup

+- Clone the repository using the next link: https://github.com/Santiago220991/Music-Band-Web-Page.git
-- Clone the repository.
+- Whit your code editor open the folder where you cloned the repository.
+- In your code editor terminal run `npm install` to install all the dependencies needed.
-- Open the index.html file using a live server.
+- In your code editor open the index.html file with a live server.

 ## Authors